Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/SESSF/phase3-dynamics-prompt.md

 # Phase 3: Southern and Eastern Scalefish and Shark Fishery (SESSF) Systems Profile - System Dynamics Analysis

 ## Phase Objective
-To analyze and map the dynamic relationships between system variables, identifying key feedback loops, time delays, and critical thresholds that govern the SESSF system's behavior.
-This phase reveals how different components of the system interact and influence each other over time.
+To analyze and document the dynamic relationships and feedback loops within the SESSF system, identifying key interactions between variables and their implications for system behavior and management.

 ## Previous Phase Integration
 Before proceeding with this phase, you must:

 1. Review and incorporate the outputs from Phase 2:
-   - Environmental variables and their current states
-   - Economic variables and trends
-   - Social variables and impacts
-   - Technical variables and capabilities
+   - Core variables identified
+   - Variable relationships mapped
+   - Baseline conditions established
+   - Measurement systems documented
+   - Indicators created

 2. Use Phase 2 outputs to:
-   - Identify key relationships between variables
+   - Identify dynamic relationships
-   - Map feedback loops between system components
+   - Map feedback loops
-   - Analyze time delays in system processes
+   - Analyze system behavior
-   - Determine critical system thresholds
+   - Document interactions
+   - Evaluate implications

 3. Ensure dynamics analysis:
-   - Builds upon identified variable relationships
+   - Builds on variable analysis
-   - Addresses all key variables from Phase 2
+   - Addresses all key relationships
-   - Considers confidence levels in variable data
+   - Considers feedback mechanisms
-   - Incorporates identified knowledge gaps
+   - Incorporates identified gaps
+   - Supports future pathways

+## Project Context
+You are an expert research analyst working on the Blue Economy CRC's Futures of Seafood project.
+Your task is to analyze the dynamic relationships and feedback loops within the Southern and Eastern Scalefish and Shark Fishery (SESSF) system, a complex multi-species system operating across multiple jurisdictions and ecological zones.
+This analysis will contribute to understanding how system components interact and influence each other over time, shaping the fishery's behavior and future potential.

 ## Source Guidance
 Please search for and review relevant sources from: